Taoism: Later imperial dynasties

 In the 12th century, the Quanzhen (Complete Perfection) School was founded in Shandong by the sage Wang Chongyang (1113–1170) to compete with religious Taoist traditions that worshipped "ghosts and gods" and largely displaced them.
 The school focused on inner transformation, mystical experience, monasticism, and asceticism.
 Quanzhen flourished during the 13th and 14th centuries and during the Yuan dynasty.
 The Quanzhen school was syncretic, combining elements from Buddhism and Confucianism with Taoist tradition.
 According to Wang Chongyang, the "three teachings" (Buddhism, Confucianism, Taoism), "when investigated, prove to be but one school".
 Quanzhen became the largest and most important Taoist school in China when master Qiu Chuji met with Genghis Khan who ended up making him the leader of all Chinese religions as well as exempting Quanzhen institutions from taxation.
 Another important Quanzhen figure was Zhang Boduan, author of the Wuzhen pian, a classic of internal alchemy, and the founder of the southern branch of Quanzhen.

 During the Song era, the Zhengyi Dao tradition properly developed in Southern China among Taoists of the Chang clan.
 This liturgically focused tradition would continue to be supported by later emperors and survives to this day.

-In the Yuan dynasty, Taoism in Northern China took inspiration from Tibetan cultural practices, Chinese folk religion (often from the western parts of the Yuan dynasty's land), and Tibetan Buddhism.
+In Northern China during the Yuan dynasty, Taoism took inspiration from Tibetan cultural practices, Chinese folk religion (often from the western parts of Yuan territory), and Tibetan Buddhism.

-Under the Ming dynasty (1368–1644), aspects of Confucianism, Taoism, and East Asian Buddhism were consciously synthesized in the Neo-Confucian school, which eventually became Imperial orthodoxy for state bureaucratic purposes.
+Under the Ming dynasty (1368–1644), aspects of Confucianism, Taoism, and Buddhism were consciously synthesized in the Neo-Confucian school, which eventually became Imperial orthodoxy for state bureaucratic purposes.
 Taoist ideas also influenced Neo-Confucian thinkers like Wang Yangming and Zhan Ruoshui.
 During the Ming, the legends of the Eight Immortals (the most important of which is Lü Dongbin) rose to prominence, being part of local plays and folk culture.
 Ming emperors like the Hongwu Emperor continued to invite Taoists to court and hold Taoist rituals that were believed to enhance the power of the throne.
-The most important of these were connected with the Taoist deity Xuanwu ("Perfect Warrior"), which was the main dynastic protector deity of the Ming.
+The most important of these were connected with the Taoist deity Xuanwu, which was the main dynastic protector deity of the Ming.